cpq/bare-metal-programming-guide/README.md

-This guide is written for developers who wish to start programming microcontrollers using a GCC compiler and a datasheet, without using any framework!
-This guide explains the fundamentals - and it helps to understand how embedded frameworks (Cube, Keil, Arduino, etc) work.
+This guide is written for developers who wish to start programming microcontrollers using a GCC compiler and a datasheet, without using any framework.
+This guide explains the fundamentals, and helps to understand how embedded frameworks like Cube, Keil, Arduino, and others, work.

 The guide covers the following topics: memory and registers, interrupt vector table, startup code, linker script, build automation using `make`, GPIO